-On a cold winter night in Alexandria, a local pastor (with ten cots and two volunteers) opened his church doors to three homeless men.
-With just two volunteers and 10 cots, he laid the foundation of Carpenter’s Shelter.
-Since then, the organization has moved into an 80-bed, mortgage-free emergency shelter and engaged over 1,000 volunteers.
-At the Residential Shelter, families and individuals alike find a temporary home and the help they need to secure a permanent one.
-Life-skills classes, job-readiness training, and assistance with housing placement are all provided – as well as school, health, and medical services from the Shelter's community partners.
-David’s Place day shelter offers showers, phones, laundry facilities, a mailing address, and shelter and housing placement referrals to chronically homeless adults; a Winter Shelter provides a warm sleeping place in the colder months.
-And moving away doesn't mean being forgotten: the Shelter also offers continued case management and educational opportunities for those living independently.
-For 1,000 homeless and formerly homeless people, Carpenter’s Shelter is more than a building with beds.
+On a cold winter night in Alexandria, a local pastor (with ten cots and two volunteers) opened his church doors.
+Today, Carpenter’s Shelter is a 60-bed emergency shelter that engages over 1,000 volunteers annually.
+At the Residential Shelter, families and individuals find a temporary home and the help they need to secure a permanent one: life-skills classes, job-readiness training, assistance with housing placement, as well as school, health, and medical services provided by community partners.
+A day shelter offers showers, phones, laundry facilities, a mailing address, and shelter and housing placement referrals to chronically homeless adults; a Winter Shelter provides a warm sleeping place in the colder months.
+Continued case management and educational opportunities are available for those living independently.
+For 700 homeless and formerly homeless people annually, Carpenter’s Shelter is more than a building with beds.
 It is a source of hope for the future.

 Headquarters: VA-City of Alexandria